Dodo-s95/the-term-crawler/README.md

 This code is specifically made to retrieve and tag a corpus and train and test models with the BIO notation on the specific field of swimming.

 ## Installation
 After cloning this repository, you should install the required packages:

 `pip install -r requirements.txt`

 The project was tested with Python 3.8.0.

 ## Running the code

-### Dataset extraction
+### Dataset Extraction
 The dataset can be extracted by running [scraper.py](https://github.com/Dodo-s95/the-term-crawler/blob/main/scr/scraper.py), and converted into usable txt files by running [converter.py](https://github.com/Dodo-s95/the-term-crawler/blob/main/scr/converter.py).

 ### Terms Extraction